cjlovering/evo/README.md

 * currently a session is run, loading and starting the game (very simple)
 * its easiest to observe this by running the server and watching it in localhost
-    * the speed of the events is turned down to be obervable
+    * the speed of the events is turned down to be observable
     * 0.0.0.0:4567

 ## experiments